Here’s some useful information about A Levels to help you make up your mind:

 Alongside your choices, you may also be able to study one of these additional subjects, worth extra UCAS points:

 When you join Derby College, you will be on the pathway to becoming a more independent student.
-We fully expect you to complete at least five hours per week of homework and independent study to help you attain your academic goals.
+We fully expect you to complete at least five hours per week of independent learning outside of the classroom to help you attain your academic goals.

-Independent study can take many forms but could include reviewing class notes before and after lessons; accessing e-learning resources; creating mind maps or revision notes; completing additional exam-style questions; taking part in enrichment activities; and working with a subject buddy to improve your understanding.
+Independent learning will be directed by teachers on a weekly basis and students will receive coaching on how to effectively set themselves independent learning too.
+It may take many forms but could include reviewing class notes before and after lessons; engaging with e-learning resources; creating revision notes; completing additional exam-style questions; taking part in; and collaborating with a subject buddy to improve your understanding.

 Full Time Courses Part Time Courses